p4535992/foundryvtt-arms-reach/README.md

 ## NOTE

+This project is still in beta so there is likely some issue use at your own risk.

-This is a upgrade of the project [Arms Reach](https://github.com/psyny/FoundryVTT/tree/master/ArmsReach) ty to [psyny](https://github.com/psyny), in preparation of foundry vtt 0.8.0
+This is a upgrade of the project [Arms Reach](https://github.com/psyny/FoundryVTT/tree/master/ArmsReach) ty to [psyny](https://github.com/psyny), in preparation of foundry vtt 0.8.0.

 ### NOTE FROM PSYNY ABOUT 0.7.X and forks!